-Introductions to Digital Humanities: Research Methods in the Study of Religion.
-Co-editor with Christopher Cantwell. de Gruyter, 2020.
+Digital Humanities and Research Methods in Religious Studies: An Introduction.
+Co-editor with Christopher Cantwell. de Gruyter, 2021.

 Digital technology has fundamentally transformed every aspect of the field’s work, from the way we research and teach to how we provide service to our universities and profession.
 This volume is an edited introduction addressing specific areas of study at the intersections of digital humanities & religio.
 Essays offer an overview of digital tools and methods through exemplary digital humanities projects.
 It is intended to help its scholars working in Religious Studies navigate the digital turn in the study of religion, both defining challenges and opportunities for further research.